rysavy-ondrej/traffix.net/source/Traffix.Core/Readme.md

 A collection of structures for representing frames:

-* `FrameKey` --  The key of a frame.
-It is represented as ulong value internally.
-The 64-bit long key consits of 32-bit Unix Epoch with seconds resolution and 32-bit frame number.
+* `FrameKey` represents the key of a frame.
+Internally, it is ulong value.
+The 64-bit key consits of 32-bit Unix Epoch with seconds resolution and 32-bit frame number.
-* `FrameMetadata` -- represents the metadata of a single frame.
+* `FrameMetadata` desribes the metadata of a single frame.
 It is a structure that has fixed size of 20 bytes and provides timestamp, link layer type, original length and flow key hash.
-* `FrameRef` -- Represents a reference structure to frame key, metadata and its bytes.
+* `FrameRef` is a reference structure to frame key, metadata and its bytes.

 # Observables